-In 2021, the Group climate change strategy was formalised with the objective to reduce the Group's contribution to climate change and support the transition to a low carbon economy.
-To achieve this ambition, the Group has developed a framework which is helping reduce our direct carbon footprint, embed climate considerations in our investment management and stewardship activity, offer clients climate focused investment solutions and align with the Taskforce on Climate-related Financial Disclosures ("TCFD").
+In 2021, the Group climate change strategy was formalised with the objectives of reducing the Group's contribution to climate change and supporting the transition to a low carbon economy.
+To achieve this ambition, the Group has developed a framework which is helping reduce our direct carbon footprint, embed climate considerations in our investment management and stewardship activity and offer clients climate focused investment solutions.
+The framework aligned with the Taskforce on Climate-related Financial Disclosures ("TCFD") disclosure requirements.